talor-hammond/date-night/README.md

 * Superagent
     * <https://visionmedia.github.io/superagent/>

+* Promises
-    * Really good practice w promises thus far -- remember to **return** if you need your call to wait!
+    * Really good practice w promises thus far -- remember to **return** request if you need your call to wait for a return value!
+    * *Promise.all()*
+        * Used this method to tell the program to wait for all ids to be pushed to an array before mapping